 At dinner we will also recognize the remarkable accomplishments of two local Washington area leaders — Vivian Bass and Stuart Kurlander – with our Chair’s Tikkun Olam Award: Partner in Repairing the World.

 Our adopted resolutions guide our collective actions and help to identify issues, articulate positions, develop strategies, inspire programs, and suggest approaches for the Jewish community relations field.
 The Town Hall provides a setting that uses a consensus-based voting system for decision-making.
 The result is an invigorating session characterized by healthy debate, controlled chaos, and compromise where various resolutions are put to a vote by our membership.

-The Plenum provides an opportunity building interfaith relationships and working together.
+The JCPA provides an opportunity to build interfaith relationships by working together.

-The 2014 Plenum will be March 8-11, 2014 at the Atlanta Grand Hyatt, in Buckhead.
-The Conference will begin with Havdalah Saturday night and conclude at 3:00 p.m.
+The 2015 Jewish Community Town Hall will be October 10-13, 2015 at the Capital Hilton in Washington, D.C.
+The Town Hall will begin with Havdallah Saturday night and conclude at 3:00 p.m.
 Tuesday afternoon.

 Ken Jacobson, Deputy National Director of the ADL, continued the conversation on extremism in America for this breakout session.
 According to Jacobson, overall anti-Semitism is no acceptable by society at large, unlike what was seen in the past when it was championed by those like Henry Ford.

 Rabbi David Saperstein’s keynote address was a prophetic call for peace, justice, and tolerance in a world riven by polarization, violence, and disregard for the sanctity of the Earth and all of its inhabitants.
 He described a world in which we currently face a complex set of issues: military conflicts that destroy people and the countries in which they live; growing income inequality; the largest number of refugees and displaced persons that the world has seen since the end of World War II; and rampant climate change and the destruction of the environment.